FabricLabs/maki/README.md

 [![Build Status](https://travis-ci.org/martindale/maki.svg)](https://travis-ci.org/martindale/maki)
 [![Coverage Status](https://coveralls.io/repos/martindale/maki/badge.png?branch=master)](https://coveralls.io/r/martindale/maki?branch=master)

-Maki is a framework for hand-rolling web applications in a way that makes sense.
+Maki is a framework for hand-rolling web applications in a way that makes sense to a human.

 - **REST API built-in.**  All URIs are semantic and indempotent, automatically.
 - **Client-Responsiveness.**  Don't rely on user-agents or referers, but instead respond to what the client supports.
 Make a request that only accepts JSON?
 Get JSON back.
 Accept HTML?
 Get HTML back.
 - **Javascript _optional_.**  If the client doesn't have Javascript enabled, applications built with Maki will continue to work using pure HTML.
 When Javascript _is_ available, a performant and well-designed client-side application takes over to eliminate full-page loads.
+See also [Modules](#modules).

 ### Definitions
 In general, we'll be using the proper noun form of these definitions when referring to them explicitly.

 - **Application:** the executable process that binds Resources and their associated Models, Controllers, and Views into a deliverable Service.
 - **Resource:** the abstract concept of an interactive object.
 For example, a "user" of a website is a Resource, and can be interacted with; created (registered), listed (page displaying a list of users), and viewed (profile page).
 Resources generally expose one or more identifiers, or Uniform Resource Identifiers (URI).
+- **Module:** a collection of **renderables** (html, lexers, etc.) and **their associated styling**.
+For example, in an HTML context, a **Module** consists of HTML, Javascript, and associated CSS for styling.
 - **Model:** the abstract class that exposes a Resource's Schema and associated validators, methods, and statics.
 - **Controller:** the code associated with specific interactions on a Resource and the behavior of the Application.
 - **View:** logic and template for displaying a specific Resource.
 This generally contains logic and is dependent on context.
+A View MAY compose several Modules.
 - **Service:** the offering of your app / website / api via various protocols (HTTP, WebSockets, gopher, etc.)

 ## Resource-Driven Development (RDD)